Why SoundCloud’s Silence Would Be Deafening

-Music fans and artists have a lot to lose if SoundCloud goes the way of Vine.

-The last thing almost anyone wants to see is for SoundCloud to sink.
+The last thing almost anyone wants is to see SoundCloud sink.
 From the artists and podcasters who use it, to the listeners who hit “play”–and even many employees who were recently stunned by mass layoffs at the struggling music service–are all cringing at the suddenly feasible-seeming possibility that SoundCloud may end up in the graveyard of failed startups.

 Such an outcome wouldn’t just be harrowing news for the 60% of SoundCloud staffers who remain after last week’s cutbacks and the investors that have poured $320 million into the Berlin-based company since it began a decade ago.
 It would be bad for music on the internet.